 Health Concerns with Dirty Electricity

 As dirty electricity produces RF radiation in the 2 kHz – 100 kHz range, many of the health concerns with dirty electricity mirror many of the health concerns with radio frequency field exposure.

-Visit Chapter 4 – What are Radio Frequency Fields? to learn more about those health concerns and the latest National Toxicology Program Cell Phone Study.07
+Visit our chapter on What are Radio Frequency Fields? to learn more about those health concerns and the latest National Toxicology Program Cell Phone Study.07

 Dirty Electricity and Sleep